hapax/hapax.github.io/assets/mindjam.md

 You will be constituted by this particular set of self-creative acts, and no others, forevermore.

-But are these decisions meaningful if they are pre-determined?
+But can these decisions be meaningful if they are predetermined?
 <!-- If they are inevitable, don't they imply a lack of free will?-->
-This takes us to the problem of free will, perhaps the most hopelessly confused of the classical philosophical quandaries.
+This is a segue to the problem of free will, the most hopelessly confused of the classical philosophical quandaries.
 Here is one possible rendering: if I have a choice between A and B, and I can choose either option, then I have free will.